 -

-Environment variables with dots are not permitted in every operating system.
-We recommend replacing all dots with underscores.
+Environment variables containing full stops are not permitted in every operating system.
+We recommend replacing all full stops with underscores.

 signotec.ssu.business.licenseKey- >signotec_ssu_business_licenseKey -

-We recommend using the Java system properties as the call for the environment variables can vary between different Java servers.
+We recommend using the Java system properties as retrieving the environment variables can vary between different Java servers.

 Outsourcing configuration

-The settings should be stored separately from the web application to simplify maintenance of the application.
-Settings should be specified in an external properties file instead of editing the default settings in the delivery package.
-Create a copy of the default settings and specify the storage location of the copy using the environment variable signotec_ssu_externalpropertiesfile.
+To simplify application maintenance, settings should be stored separately from the web application.
+Instead of editing the default settings in the delivery package, settings should be defined in an external properties file.
+Make a copy of the default settings and use the environment variable signotec_ssu_externalpropertiesfile to specify the storage location for the copy.

 export signotec_ssu_externalpropertiesfile=/myConfigFolder/ssu/settings.properties